Collaboration95/Threat-Level_Midnight/README.md

 --General Coding--
 Loop the edge cases/invalid options ( try to use same function ) Try to make text based ui slow and feel old

-Add ___ for Messagesw
+Add ___ for Messagesw -->
-Change file path to a variable
 Function Location formatting
 Blah Blah Blah

+__Extra stuff
+Add \n in before and after messages to make it look good try to implement classes for variable storage